Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 # Aliases

-## Description: An alias is like a shortcut or nickname for a longer command.
+## Description: An alias is like a shortcut or nickname for a longer command

 ## Alias Example